 Mobula rays jumping out of the sea.
 Courtesy BBC.

 THE WEATHER ADVANTAGE OF OUR CRUISE

 To choose the area with the lowest chance of cloud AND the most maneuverability in the 24 hours prior to the eclipse, we have selected the Pacific Ocean area located in the ITINERARY section following this graphic.
 However, you can clearly see from this image that data over the past years taken on April 8 (eclipse day) reveals the likelihood that US land locations from Texas to Newfoundland will be more than twice as likely to have clouds than we will on the ocean between Baja California and the southwest Mexican coast!!

 Cloud cover over the US, Mexico and Pacific Ocean southwest of Mexico.
 Highest chances of cloud cover are in the USA.
 Courtesy Jay Anderson.

 As of May 1, 2021 subject to change.
 Detail to be added in the coming months.
 “Days at sea” are opportunities to look for sea life.
 The operator reserves the right to modify itinerary details for navigational and operational reasons.
 Please wait for specifics on excursions until the cruise company is able to define them.

 We leave from Cabo, go north into the Sea of Cortez then down into the eclipse path to the Isla Marias islands, then back to Cabo.
-This is a very rough route map for the Mexico (Baja California) Solar Eclipse Cruise.
-It will be updated later.
+IMPORTANT: This is a very rough route map for the Mexico (Baja California) Solar Eclipse Cruise.
+We will navigate into the clearest part of the totality zone.
+This figure will be updated later.